-Early consultation with a hand surgeon is an important part of the treatment process for the child born with a hand deformity.
-Even if reconstructive surgery is not possible, there are many different types of prosthetic devices that can be used to increase function.
+Talking with a hand surgeon early on is an important part of the treatment process for the child born with a hand deformity.
+Even if reconstructive surgery is not possible, many different types of prosthetic devices can be used to increase function.

 The classifications for hand deformities can vary.
 This classification has been accepted by the American Society for Surgery of the Hand.
 There are currently 7 groups of deformities of the hand: